dhh1128/codecraft.co/comments-on-comments.md

 for your blog in exchange for a link back to mine.
 Please blast me an email if interested.
 Many thanks!

----

-&#8220;Rockstar Developers&#8221; are a dangerous myth | Codecraft (2015-03-05 20:15:42)

-[…] How can there be a version 2.0 if there’s nobody who understands the groundbreaking ideas in 1.0?
-A big part of creating lasting value is communicating so others can appreciate and build upon your work. […]

----

-On Forests and Trees | Codecraft (2015-09-02 08:48:46)

-[…] was totally obscured and would never have been caught by a casual maintainer.
-It hadn’t been commented as a weirdness, […]

----

-Lacunas Everywhere | Codecraft (2014-07-16 13:58:39)

-[…] write comments that look like […]

----

-Thoughts On Bridging the &#8220;Lacuna Humana&#8221; | Codecraft (2014-07-21 08:49:28)

-[…] first written, and they tend to become more so over time, to the point where they actually create unnecessary confusion.
-They are not mandatory (except by human fiat, which is usually ignored), and everybody’s […]